-Have you ever taken a close look at the first half of John 2?
-John 2:1-11 is loaded with relevant truths which can nourish the soul and help safeguard from various false doctrines.
-Jesus’ water into wine miracle has been misused as the basis for many doctrinal beliefs.
-Please read the following carefully and you’ll be better armed to know and spread God’s truth to others.
+Jesus' first miracle was his water into wine miracle.
+John 2:1-11 is the scripture about turning the water into wine that so many know about.
+Jesus' first miracle is absolutely loaded with relevant truths, which can nourish the soul and help safeguard from various false doctrines.
+Unfortunately, the water into wine miracle has been misused as the basis for many errant doctrinal beliefs.
+To carefully study this water into wine sermon will better arm you to refute error and spread God's truth to others.
+BTW, this is only one of the various 37 recorded miracles of Jesus:

 ● On the third day a wedding took place at Cana in Galilee.
 Jesus' mother was there, and Jesus and his disciples had also been invited to the wedding.
 (John 2:1,2)

-There is no mention of Joseph here, or thereafter.
-The evidence suggests that he had died leaving Mary a widow.
-Also, Jesus and his disciples went to a wedding, which allows a Christian to do the same (by their example).
+The marriage at Cana has no mention of Joseph there or anywhere thereafter!
+The evidence suggests that Joseph had died leaving Mary a widow.
+Also, Jesus and his disciples went to the marriage at Cana, which allows a Christian to do the same (by their example).
 It must be noted, however, that the Lord and the disciples were there for evangelistic reasons, not for fellowship, etc. There is no fellowship between light and darkness (2 Cor.
 6:14-18).
-NOTE: There is also no mention that Jesus or his disciple ever drank any of the wine there!
+NOTE: There is also no mention that Jesus or his disciples ever drank any of the wine there!

-Moreover, unlike the Mormons, who wrongly say Jesus had multiple wives and got married at this event in Cana, the truth is Jesus was never married to anyone.
+Moreover, unlike the Mormons, who wrongly say Jesus had multiple wives and got married at the marriage at Cana, the truth is Jesus was never married to anyone, including Mary Magdalene.
 At this wedding he was invited to come.
-Since no one is invited to his own wedding it is ludicrous to think Jesus got married there!
+Since no one is invited to his own wedding it is strange to think Jesus got married there.

-The opposite of the Mormons on Jesus having multiple wives would be the Unification Church, which strangely teaches Jesus failed because he didn’t get married and produce the perfect family!
-According to them, their leader, Sun Moon, who is supposed to be the Lord of the Second Advent, was able to accomplish what Jesus couldn’t, which is ridiculously false.
-Moon is a prime example of a false teacher and false christ, one of many.
+The opposite of the Latter Day Saints on Jesus having multiple wives would be the Unification Church, which strangely teaches Jesus failed because he didn't get married and produce the perfect family!
+According to them, their leader, Sun Moon, who is supposed to be the Lord of the Second Advent, was able to accomplish what Jesus couldn't, which is ridiculously false.
+Moon is a prime example of a false teacher and false christ -- one of many.

 ● When the wine was gone, Jesus' mother said to him, "They have no more wine."
 (John 2:3)